maryamyse/farmconnect/README.md

-# farmconnect
+# fipsconnect
-A platform to help farmers, buyers and suppliers to connect and communicate easily.
+A platform to help a company  communicate easily with their officials.